hallettj/minecraft-datapack-template/README.md

 # Minecraft Datapack Template

-Use this as a starting point for your own data pack.
+Use this as a starting point for your own datapack for Minecraft Java Edition.
 The template provides starting pack structure, and scripts to package and install your datapack.

 ## Prerequisites